 electronegativity is to take

-an average of the electron affinity and ionisation energy.
+an average of the electron affinity and the ionisation energy.
 A scale can be produced from this and a number assigned

 to each element to represent its electronegativity (note the scale or number has no units).
 On this scale the